List of tallest buildings in Lisbon

 Vasco da Gama Tower, an observation tower, is the tallest structure in Lisbon since 1998, with a hotel adjacent since 2012.

 Lisbon is the 11th most populous urban area in the European Union, with a population of 2.7 million.
 City and its metropolitan area has four skyscrapers above 100 m and total about 20 skyscrapers above 70 m.
 Nearly ten buildings were built in the last few years, after 2000.
 Most buildings are offices, the rest are hotels and residential buildings.
 Several high-rise buildings are located in the Parque das Nações.
-The tallest building in Lisbon is the Monsanto Tower.
+The tallest building in Lisbon is the Vasco da Gama Tower.